darkside1337/learn_supabase_auth/README.md

-Here is a simple `README.md` file for your project:

 # **Supabase Credentials Authentication with Password Recovery in Next.js 14**

 This project demonstrates how to implement Supabase credentials authentication with a password recovery mechanism in a Next.js 14 application using Server Actions.